National Union of Mineworkers (Great Britain)

 The National Union of Mineworkers (NUM) is a trade union for coal workers in Great Britain, formed in 1945 out of the Miners' Federation of Great Britain (MFGB).
 The NUM took part in three national miners' strikes, in 1972, 1974 and 1984–85.
 Following the 1984–85 strike, and the subsequent closure of most of Britain's coal mines, it became a much smaller union.
 It had around 170,000 members when Arthur Scargill became leader in 1981, a figure which had fallen in 2023 to an active membership of 196.

 Origins

-The Miners' Federation of Great Britain was established in Newport, Monmouthshire in 1888 but did not function as a unified, centralised trade union for all miners.sonal miners' unions whose associations remained largely autonomous.
+The Miners' Federation of Great Britain was established in Newport, Monmouthshire in 1888 but did not function as a unified, centralised trade union for all miners.
+Instead the federation represented and co-ordinated the affairs of the existing local and regional miners' unions whose associations remained largely autonomous.
 The South Wales Miners' Federation, founded in 1898, joined the MFGB in 1899, while the Northumberland Miners' Association and the Durham Miners' Association joined in 1907 and 1908, respectively.